fabiomeschinidev/FabioMeschiniDev/README.md

 Below is a list of my notes on different topics

 - Short notes on editing markdown documents
 - Quick notes on git commands
+- Most used powershell commands
+- Most used dos bash commands
+- Most used linux commands

 ## Programming Languages & Code Examples
 Below you'll find a very simple examples in some programming languages to understand all basics